-Add yogurt starter to a small bowl with about a cup of the cooled yogurt.
+- Add yogurt starter to a small bowl (there are directions on the starter bottle for how much to use) with about a cup of the cooled yogurt.
 Mix well and then using a whisk, add this to your larger batch of cooked milk.
-Or you can use the last spoonfuls of your most recent homemade batch of yogurt. (this doesn’t make as thick of a yogurt either)
+This starter makes a nice and thick yogurt!

-The jar needs to stay warm for about 8-10 hours while the cultures do the work.
-Around 100-11o degrees.
-We like the YoLife Yogurt Machine ( we sell them in the Market on the Farm) because you can do large batches in wide mouth quart jars.
+- The jar needs to stay warm for about 8-10 hours while the cultures do the work.
+Around 100-110 degrees.
+We like the YoLife Yogurt Maker because you can do large batches in wide mouth quart jars.

 - After the yogurt has thickened, cool the yogurt in the fridge and enjoy!